Polystyrene Price Trend and Forecast

 In Q1 2025, the global Polystyrene market experienced a bearish trend due to high inventory levels, fluctuating Styrene feedstock costs, and subdued demand across key sectors such as automotive and electronics.
 In Asia, prices dropped sharply due to the availability of products being more than the demand.
 Europe followed a similar path, impacted by muted buying interest and cautious converter activity.

 In North America, the market softened due to reduced demand and economic uncertainty, despite stable production.
-USA FOB Houston Polystyrene prices (GPPS) settled at USD 1661/MT, reflecting the market’s bearish tone.
+USA FOB Houston prices for Polystyrene (GPPS) settled at USD 1661/MT, reflecting the market’s bearish tone.
 Across all regions, macroeconomic headwinds, inflationary pressure, and conservative inventory management contributed to weak sentiment, limiting purchasing activity and delaying restocking cycles.

 In Q4 2024, the global Polystyrene market saw a bearish trend driven by weak demand, excess supply, and falling Styrene feedstock costs.
 In Asia, GPPS prices fell modestly to USD 1316/MT FOB – Busan, South Korea.
 Europe saw a minor price dip due to the lower feedstock Styrene cost, which reflected a bearish trend on product price.
 EU supply chains were moderate, due to financial constraints, year-end tax pressures, and destocking of GPPS and HIPS.
 North America and MEA saw similar trends, while South America remained stable.

 In Q3 2024, Polystyrene prices showed mixed trends across regions.
 In Asia, prices dropped sharply due to the availability of products being more than the demand and lower Styrene feedstock costs, especially in the packaging and construction sectors.
 In the USA, GPPS prices fell to USD 1,765/MT by quarter-end.
-The North American PS market also saw price declines, driven by softened demand and improved supply despite earlier cost concerns.

-The European market remained relatively stable with a slight decrease, reflecting weak demand and lower feedstock prices.
 In the Middle East and Africa, prices remained mostly unchanged due to balanced supply and demand.
 Globally, buyers were cautious, holding off purchases in anticipation of better pricing amid changing market dynamics.

-In Q2 2024, Polystyrene prices continued their upward trajectory due to sustained demand from the packaging and construction sectors.
+In Q2 2024, polystyrene prices continued their upward trajectory due to sustained demand from the packaging and construction sectors.
 A combined 7.4% increase in container port volumes and a 10.4% rise in containership supply contributed to surging freight rates, exacerbating the bullish trend.

 Congestion at major Asian ports, equipment shortages, and vessel rerouting around southern Africa worsened the supply-demand imbalance, significantly impacting the Asian market.
 North America and Europe experienced notable price fluctuations, with increases of 5.8% and 12.8%, respectively, over Q1 and Q2.